cnelson20/cx16os/docs/system_hooks.md

 - r0 holds the address of the same data ringbuffer
 - r1 holds the address where to hold the hook's buffer information in the calling process' bank (see [above](#buffer-information-pointers)

+Sets up general hook # .A based on the provided arguments
+Returns size of buffer in .AX, 0 on failure (hook already in use)

 ---

 ### release_general_hook
+Call Address: $9D7E
+Arguments:

+- .A holds the hook # to release

+Releases the calling process' lock on hook # .A, if it has one
+Returns 0 on success, non-zero on failure in .A

 ---

 ### get_general_hook_info
+Call Address: $9D81
+Arguments:

+- .A holds the hook # to get information about

+Returns whether a hook is active, and what process has a lock on it
+.A contains the pid of the process with the lock, or 0 if no process has one

 ---

 ### send_message_general_hook
+Call Address: $9D84
+Arguments:

+- .X holds the hook # to send a message to
+- .A holds the message length
+- r0 holds a pointer to the message
+- r1.L holds the bank of the message (0 means the message is in the caller's own bank)

+Returns 0 on success, non-zero on failure in .A

 ---

 ### send_byte_chrout_hook
+Call Address: $9D87
+Arguments:

+- .A holds the byte to send

+Preserves .A, returns 0 on success, non-zero on failure in .X